 The rehabilitation of landfill sites was deemed a priority by almost all our Communities which is testimony to an ever increasing level of environmental awareness that must be encouraged.
 All the landfills are licenced, but the rehabilitation costs of these sites remain a challenge.
 The rehabilitation of the Piketberg site is estimated to cost R 25.983 million while the Porterville site will cost R 23.535 million.
+The total rehabilitation cost of the landfill sites are estimated at R 87 million rand.
 The Municipality does not have the cash reserves for this expenditure, but nevertheless regards it as a priority and will endeavour to obtain funding.
 The closure and rehabilitation of the Velddrif site forms part of a land exchange in terms of which the new owner will bear the rehabilitation costs.